 This step is tracking the progress of the initiative chosen for risk resolvement.
 Whoever is in charge of the risk will also be responsible to monitor and report its progress towards resolution.
 Project managers have to stay updated and have an accurate picture of the project’s overall progress.
 This enables them to identify and monitor new risks.
 Updating is achieved with a series of meetings set up to manage the risks.

-While managing risks it is important to always be transparent.
+While managing risks, it is important to always be transparent.
 Everyone involved in a project should know what is going on so that they can know what to pay attention to and help prevent and manage any risks that may arise in the future.

 Although it is not possible to eliminate them completely, using the following five tips can be helpful to effectively reduce the number of risks.

 Having a detailed risk management plan as a part of an overall project plan is essential to the successful completion of the project.
-The risk management plan should define what is used for identifying and prioritising risk, risk tolerance, how will team members respond to the risk and how it will be communicated, etc. Basically, it serves as a guide for you and your team throughout the project execution.
+The risk management plan should define what is used for identifying and prioritising risk, risk tolerance, how team members will respond to the risk, how it will be communicated, etc. Basically, it serves as a guide for you and your team throughout the project execution.
 So, investing time and effort into its development is more than worth it - sometimes your whole project depends on it.

 The risk register is a list of all possible risk events that have the potential to negatively impact the project.
 The risk register can either be combined with your risk management plan or a separate document.
-In it, project managers should track what risk events have occurred, how has the team responded and if (and which) new risks have surfaced.
+In it, project managers should track what risk events have occurred, how the team has responded, and if (and which) new risks have surfaced.

-Usually, in risk management, people think about the risks in terms of possible outcomes more than as the risk events themselves.
+Typically in risk management, people think about the risks in terms of possible outcomes more than as the risk events themselves.
 Risks should be looked at as "something may occur due to some reason and it will impact something".
 Those "somethings" are what you need to understand.
 They do not always end up being a bad thing, as risks can also be positive opportunities.
-This helps with risk management because by looking at risks from this angle, you can understand risk's root, what the risk event is and how to address it.
+This helps with risk management because by looking at risks from this angle, you can understand the risk's root, what the risk event is, and how to address it.

 Above all, managing projects and their associated risks efficiently require a solid foundation of project management skills.
 Earning a certificate in project management is one of the best ways to enhance these abilities.
 Managing your projects properly can lead to higher profits, better relationships with clients, and the ability to grow and expand your business.
 Programmes such as the Institute's Certified Project Management Diploma, are designed to help you develop these crucial skills.
 Click here to learn more.